MicrosoftDocs/power-pages-docs/power-pages-docs/templates/book-a-meeting.md

 Makers are able to use the [design studio](../getting-started/use-design-studio.md)  to modify the template for specific needs.

-The following are the basic forms, lists, code components, and customizable tables provided in the template.
+The following are the customizable tables, basic forms, lists, and code components provided in the template.

 ### Customer pages